-Though uncommon, some paralegals advance their careers by earning a master's degree in legal studies, sometimes called a juris master or master of jurisprudence.
-Most master's in legal studies students focus on a highly specialized area of law.
+Though uncommon, some paralegals advance their careers by earning a master's degree in paralegal studies, sometimes called a juris master or master of jurisprudence.
+Most master's in paralegal studies students focus on a highly specialized area of law.

 Professional Licensure and Certification

 While not required, paralegals can pursue certification to advance their careers.
-Several national organizations offer paralegal certifications, including NALA, the National Federation of Paralegal Associations (NFPA), and NALS.
-Paralegals can pursue general credentials such as certified paralegal (CP), accredited legal professional (ALP), certified legal professional (CLP), or professional paralegal (PP).
+Several national organizations offer paralegal certifications, including NALA, the National Federation of Paralegal Associations (NFPA) and NALS.
+Paralegals can also pursue general credentials, such as certified paralegal (CP), accredited legal professional (ALP), certified legal professional (CLP), or professional paralegal (PP).
 Additionally, paralegals seeking to specialize their careers can pursue certifications in areas like administrative, bankruptcy, or corporate law.